billoxbury/blitscan/scrape/README.md

 - Decouple the database (and JSON) into cloud storage.
 - Widen the domain set until the coverage is felt to be realistically representative of the main sources used by BirdLife.
 (Should be informed by the most-cited sources by BirdLife in the recent past.)
 - Add a scanning step for tables of contents of selected journals.
-(Done for PLOS One.)
+(Done for PLOS One, Avian research.)
 - Consolidate the acquisition rate from current domains.
 For example, some are giving large numbers of 503 server errors for reasons that aren't clear.
 [UPDATE: the issue here is some journals' use of Cloudflare.
 I've approached ConBio on this.]
 - Explore how to extend the process to subscription domains (as opposed to open access).